 If all these factors have been respected, there’s a high probability that your partnership proposal will be accepted.
-We are now at the moment of collaboration.
+We are now ready for collaboration.
 It is important to establish a trusting relationship.
 Keep in mind the influencer is a partner and not an employee.
-Their work is already appreciated and renown on social media, so give them a creative license in their content creation for the partnership to be as authentic as possible.
+Their work is already appreciated and renowned on social media, so give them a creative license in their content creation for the partnership to be as authentic as possible.
 Your collaboration should be run according to the influencer’s personality and editorial style.
 On your end, don’t hesitate to guide them, and give them some suggestions.
 Close collaboration will be the key to a successful campaign!

 If you don’t have the time or expertise required to run your influencer marketing campaigns, we can help and accompany you through every step!
 Tell us about your project, and we will guide you in putting in place the necessary actions for your campaign.

-Don’t hesitate any longer, start acting and contact us!
+Don’t hesitate any longer, get started and contact us!